 Painting Over Lacquer and Oil-Based Enamel

 If you paint over lacquered cabinets without priming first, you will notice right away that the paint will separate and fish-eye as you're applying it.
-To successfully paint over a lacquer, or oil-based finish, sand the surface and prime with an oil-based bonding primer like Zinsser Cover Stain.
+To successfully paint over a lacquer or oil-based finish, sand the surface and prime with an oil-based bonding primer like Zinsser Cover Stain.
 You can apply any water-based paint over oil primer.

-Prepping Kitchen Cabinets for Repainting
+How to Prep Kitchen Cabinets For Repainting

 - Remove and label the doors and hinges.
 The painting process starts with removing the doors and carefully labeling everything, including each door hinge.
 Don't mix up the door hinges, especially if they're the adjustable type, otherwise the doors won't close correctly.
 I mark each hinge and store them inside the corresponding cabinet to avoid confusion.
 This way the hinges will be installed in the exact same place so the door is level and closes fine.